TaranMNeeld/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Answer: The biggest difference between `.forEach` & `.map` is that `.forEach` does not return a new array, while `.map` does return a new array.
+Although, the two functions do have multiple differences.

 2. What is the difference between a function and a method?

+Answer: A function is not within any object, while a method is nested within an object.

 3. What is closure?

+Answer: closure is when a function contains another function within, whether the parent function is returning the nested function, or not.

 4. Describe the four rules of the 'this' keyword.

+Answer:
+    1. Window Binding - Window Binding is when 'this' is called without context.
+It would retun the entire window.
+    2. Implicit Binding - Implicit Binding is when 'this' is called within an object or function, representing a variable within.
+    3. New Binding - New Binding is when 'this' is used within a constructor, and called upon inside of new objects created by the constructor.
+    4. Explicit Binding - Explicit Binding is when 'this' is referencing the argument within the '.call', '.apply', or '.bind' fuction.

 5. Why do we need super() in an extended class?

+Answer: We use super() when we are trying to access the functions from an extended class.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [done] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [done] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [done] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [done] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [done] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [done] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [done] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [done] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [done] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [done] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [done] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product